karthikeya-aduri/pdf-toolkit/README.md

 ## Features
 - Merge PDFs across various folders
+- The PDFs can be reordered before merging
 - Split a PDF at desired locations
 - Delete multiple pages at once
 - Rotate multiples pages at once

-## Usage
-- The PDFs can be reordered before merging
-- The user input given to split, delete, rotate operations decides the pages to be modified in a PDF

 ## Screenshots
 ![image](./screenshots/Screenshot-1.png)